Fusseldieb/ttlock-reverse-engineering/README.md

 - The TTLock Official App seems to subscribe to this in order to get back if the lock was opened

-Listening on this handle and unlocking the door with the fingerprint, yields following result:
+Listening on this handle (0x000f) and unlocking the door with the fingerprint yields following result:
 ```
 pi@raspberrypi:~ $ gatttool -b EE:C6:A2:04:9A:F6 --char-write-req --handle=0x000f --value=0100 --listen
 Characteristic value was written successfully